lzim/mtl/README.md

 6. FOLDER: Learner cheatsheets for mtl.how/live (Adobe Connect) (with Gifs) (.html)
 5. FILE: Facilitator SAY Guide - Learning objectives and exercises for session 01
 6. FILE: Facilitator pre/post checklist for session 01
-7. FOLDER: Learner (provider) pre/post emails for module's sessions (.html and .md)
+7. FOLDER: Pre/post emails for session 01 (.html and .md)

 #### session 02. *Modeling to Learn* how to check our **patient data** and **team trends.**